AndreiVasilev/SDL2_Particle_Simulation/README.md

-# Particle Simulation Using SDL Graphics Library
+# Particle Simulation Using SDL Library

 This program renders a swarm of particles on screen that spin around in a cirular fashion and change colors.
 This is my second ever object oriented project and biggest project to date.
 I am sure that there are ways in which this program could be improved, and I very open to comments or feedback.
 I will try to implement improvements as I continue to learn more.